ava-labs/mastering-avalanche/README.md

 # Mastering Avalanche

-Mastering Avalanche 1st Edition - The Internet of Finance
+Mastering Avalanche 1st Edition - The Internet of Finance.
+Inspired by, but not based on, [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) by [Andreas M. Antonopoulos](https://aantonop.com).

 ## Table of Contents